sltzgs/KernelCPD_WindSCADA/README.md

 # KernelCPD_WindSCADA

-Python implementation and supplementary material complementing the WES-submission: "Change-point detection in wind turbine SCADA data for robust condition monitoring with normal behaviour models".
-It contains code of all presented algorithms as well as samples of selected pre-processed SCADA signals.
+Python implementation and supplementary material complementing the WES-submission: "Change-point detection in wind turbine SCADA data for robust condition monitoring with normal behaviour models" [1].
+The repository contains code of all presented algorithms as well as samples of selected pre-processed SCADA signals.
+It complements comprehension of the paper and allows reproduction of results using on a set of available data samples or your own pre-processed SCADA data.

 If you would like to get in touch, please contact simon.letzgus@tu-berlin.de.